St. Thomas US Virgin Islands is an Unincorporated U.S. Territory.

 In Havensight there is a bowling venue in an all American style, family-fun, game arcade where they serve spit roasted chicken daily.
 They sport loads of other games too like darts, foosball and billiards, and they're open till late.
 Book your bowline lane at BowlingVI.com

 A newcomer, relatively speaking, is The Tap & Still franchise, a sports bar serving fresh beer and burgers located at Havensight, Redhook in St. Thomas and Cruzbay in St. John.

 If you're into organic food and the best coffee in town then Barefoot Buddha is your answer.
 Their adjacent Buddha Boutique sells bohemian trinkets, organic cosmetics, and loads of free-trade and natural clothing items.

-A former cake studio Island Sweet Stuff who used to only do wedding and customized cakes have now expanded into a bakery / coffee and pizza boutique.
+An established wedding cake studio Island Sweet Stuff is also a bakery / coffee and pizza boutique.
 Very quaint and located in the Tillet Gardens complex in the center of Saint Thomas.

 Lastly if you wish to island crawl between St. Thomas and St. Croix take a ferry with Native Son Ferries.
 They're also running a one off Easter special between St. John and St. Croix on 3 April: Book Here.

 Enjoy your stay!

 "Virgin Islands March"